The best robot vacuum and mop I've ever tested is $300 off for October Prime Day

 About the square shape

 The Deebot X2 Omni has several superpowers, starting with its compact package.
-The squared edges stood out to me as soon as I unpacked the device, along with how narrow and short it was.
-At only 12.6 inches wide, it's about 0.3 inches narrower than the Eufy X9 Pro ( which is also on sale for October Prime Day) robot vacuum mop, which had been my super mop until the X2 Omni arrived.
+The squared edges stood out to me when I unpacked the device, along with how narrow and short it was.
+At only 12.6 inches wide, it's about 0.3 inches narrower than the Eufy X9 Pro (also on sale for October Prime Day) robot vacuum mop, which had been my super mop until the X2 Omni arrived.

 Although 0.3 inches sounds like a small difference in size, it's proven to be considerable when a robot has to navigate through furniture legs.
 Case in point: the Eufy X9 Pro uses AI to avoid objects, but whenever I sent it to clean the first floor, it'd get stuck between the kitchen barstools legs.
 The stools are fairly lightweight, so the robot would drag them around instead of signaling it was stuck.
 I'd see my kitchen barstools gliding around my floor or randomly find one hanging out by the shoe bench.